alumina-lang/alumina/MISSING.md

     kind of defeats the purpose of lambdas.
 - "any/don't care" in protocol bounds.
 Especially for things like `Hashable` and `Formattable`, it would be great if users didn't need to introduce a new generic parameter for the hasher and formatter (since that complicates type inference).
   - Alternatively, allow pre-monomorphized types to be used as protocol bounds
+  - This could be solved by `infer`.
+It needs to do the same thing as `check_protocol_bounds` - go through all the AST methods of the protocol in the bound and IR method of the type in the slot and match the slots on all of them.
+It's quite a lot of work and also `infer` will probably need to start looping until no more changes are made (e.g. in nested protocol bounds), but it would be quite awesome.
+By doing that, protocols would actually start *helping* type inference instead of making it harder.

 ## Grammar, parsing, AST